MicrosoftDocs/architecture-center/docs/cloud-adoption/infrastructure/identity/vdc-identity.md

 ## Roles and RBAC

 As with an on-premises datacenter, certain groups of people are responsible for jobs within your IT environment.
 A VDC doesn't need facilities management or physical security, but many other responsibilities, such as network security or operations, are very similar in a VDC to what they are in a physical data center.

 Central to the VDC access control and management architecture is using Azure AD roles to group users based on their jobs and responsibilities.
-These roles serve as the basis for a role-based access control (RBAC) system.
+These roles serve as the basis for a [role-based access control (RBAC) system](https://docs.microsoft.com/en-us/azure/role-based-access-control/overview).

+**Built-in roles**

+Azure includes several [built-in roles](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles) that you can use.
+The following lists the top fundamental built-in roles.
+The first three apply to all resource types.

+- Owner - Has full access to all resources including the right to delegate access to others.
+- Contributor - Can create and manage all types of Azure resources but can’t grant access to others.
+- Reader - Can view existing Azure resources.
+- User Access Administrator - Lets you manage user access to Azure resources.

+The remaining built-in roles allow management of specific Azure resources.
+For example, the Virtual Machine Contributor role allows a user to create and manage virtual machines.
+If the built-in roles don't meet the specific needs of your organization, you can create your own [custom roles](https://docs.microsoft.com/en-us/azure/role-based-access-control/custom-roles).

+**Organizational roles**

 RBAC allows the definition of organizational roles, which define the access rights to specific Azure resources and subscription management rights to users and groups assigned to those roles.

 The scope of a role can be at the Azure subscription, resource group, or single resource level.
 RBAC also allows the inheritance of permissions, so that a role assigned at a parent level also grants access to the children contained within it.

 This functionality allows different parts of the VDC to be managed by different teams, so that central IT control over core access and security features can be paired with developers and associated teams having large amounts of control over specific workloads.

+**Primary IT Roles**

 The structure and breakdown of roles within your organization will very, but the VDC model assumes the central IT management tasks for the virtual DataCenter breaks down into at least the three primary roles: